davidfolch/apocapoc-api/README.md

 ## Use Cases

-Perfect for:

-- **Custom mobile/web apps**: Build your own interface without backend complexity
+- Build your own web or mobile frontend
-- **Personal dashboards**: Integrate with Grafana, Nextcloud, or Home Assistant
-- **Automation workflows**: Connect to n8n, Zapier, or custom scripts
+- Create custom CLI tools or scripts
-- **Privacy-focused teams**: Keep sensitive productivity data on your infrastructure
+- Keep your habit data on your own infrastructure
-- **API learning projects**: Clean architecture with real-world examples
-- **Offline-first tools**: SQLite backend works without cloud dependencies
+- Experiment with a small REST API in Go

 ## API Documentation